Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 In heavy Oregon rain, a clogged gutter can fill up quickly, and each gallon of water weighs about eight pounds.
 That weight bends gutters, tears seams, and pulls sections away from the house.

-Cleaning your gutters at least twice a year (more often after big storms) prevents these mini-waterfalls from forming.
+Cleaning your gutters at least twice a year (and more often after major storms) prevents these mini-waterfalls from forming.
 If you find this job daunting or risky, work with gutter repair experts in Portland.
-Professionals clear debris thoroughly and check for damage you might miss.
+Professionals thoroughly clear debris and check for damage that you might miss.

 Sagging Gutters and Slope Trouble